Google Summer of Code

 Code: Zulip Terminal Experts: Aman Agrawal, Neil Pilgrim.

-Work on Zulip Terminal, the official terminal client for Zulip. zulip-terminal is already a basic usable client, but it needs a lot of work to approach the webapp’s quality level.
+Work on Zulip Terminal, the official terminal client for Zulip. zulip-terminal is already a basic usable client, but it needs a lot of work to approach the web app’s quality level.
 We would be happy to accept multiple strong students to work on this project.
 Our goal for this summer is to improve its quality enough that we can upgrade it from an alpha to an advertised feature.
+175 or 350 hours; medium difficulty.
 Skills required: Python 3 development skills, good communication and project management skills, good at reading code and testing.

 Code: zulip-archive Experts: Rein Zustand, Steve Howell

 Work on zulip-archive, which provides a Google-indexable read-only archive of Zulip conversations.
 The issue tracker for the project has a great set of introductory/small projects; the overall goal is to make the project super convenient to use for our OSS communities.
+175 or 350 hours; medium difficulty.
 Skills useful: Python 3, reading feedback from users, CSS, GitHub Actions.

-If you’re applying to GSoC, we’d like for you to publicly post a few sections of your proposal – the project summary, list of deliverables, and timeline – some place public on the Web, a week or two before the application deadline.
-That way, the whole developer community – not just the mentors and administrators – have a chance to give you feedback and help you improve your proposal.
+If you’re applying to GSoC, we’d like you to publicly post a rough draft of a few sections of your proposal at least one week before the application deadline.
+That way, the whole development community has a chance to give you feedback and help you improve your proposal.

-Where should you publish your draft?
-We prefer Dropbox Paper or Google Docs, since those platforms allow people to look at the text without having to log in or download a particular app, and you can update the draft as you improve your idea.
-In either case, you should post the draft for feedback in chat.zulip.org.
+How to post: We generally prefer Dropbox Paper or Google Docs, since those platforms allow people to look at the text without having to log in or download a particular app, and you can update the draft as you improve your idea.

-We hope to hear from you!
-And thanks for being interested in Zulip.
-We’re always happy to help volunteers get started contributing to our open source project, whether or not they go through GSoC.
+Thanks for being interested in Zulip!
+We’re always happy to help volunteers get started contributing to our open-source project, whether or not they go through GSoC.
+We hope to hear from you soon!